jonrau1/ElectricEye/README.md

 ### 10. Where is that automated remediation you like so much?
 ---

-~~You probably have me confused with someone else...That is a Phase 2 plan: after I am done scanning all the things, we can remediate all of the things.~~
+~~You probably have me confused with someone else...That is a Phase 2 plan: after I am done scanning all the things, we can remediate all the things.~~

 Work has started in [ElectricEye-Response](https://github.com/jonrau1/ElectricEye/blob/master/add-ons/electriceye-response)

 ### 11. Why do some of the severity scores / labels for the same failing check have different values?!
 ---

 Some checks, such as the EC2 Systems Manager check for having the latest patches installed are dual-purpose and will have different severities.
-For instance, that check looks if you have any patch state infromation reported at all, if you do not you likely are not even managing that instance as part of the patch baseline.
-If a missing or failed patch is reported, then the severity is bumped up since you ARE managing patches but something happened and now the patch is not being installed.
+For instance, that check looks if you have any patch state information reported at all, if you do not you likely are not even managing that instance as part of the patch baseline.
+If a missing or failed patch is reported, then the severity is bumped up since you ARE managing patches, but something happened and now the patch is not being installed.

 In a similar vein, some findings that have a severity score of 0 (severity label of `INFORMATIONAL`) and a Compliance status of `PASSED` may not be Archived if it is something you may want to pay attention to.
-An example of this are EBS Snapshots that are shared with other accounts, it is no where near as bad as being public but you should audit these accounts to make sure you are sharing with folks who should be shared with (I cannot tell who that is, your SecOps analyst should be able to).
+An example of this are EBS Snapshots that are shared with other accounts, it is nowhere near as bad as being public but you should audit these accounts to make sure you are sharing with folks who should be shared with (I cannot tell who that is, your SecOps analyst should be able to).

 ### 12. What if I run into throttling issues, how can I get the findings?
 ---

-For now, I put (lazy) sleep steps in the bash script that runs all of the auditors.
+For now, I put (lazy) sleep steps in the bash script that runs all the auditors.
 It should hopefully add enough cooldown to avoid getting near the 10TPS rate limit, let alone the 30TPS burst limit of the BIF API.
 You are throttled after bursting, but the auditors do not run in parallel for this reason, so you should not run into that unless for some reason you have 1000s of a single type of resource in a single region.

-That said, it is possible some of you crazy folks have that many resources.
-A To-Do is improve ElectricEye's architecture (while increasing costs) and write up batches of findings to SQS which will be parsed and sent to BIF via Lambda.
-So even if you had 1000 resources, if I did the full batch of 100, you wouldn't tip that scale and have some retry ability.
-A similar pattern could technically be done with Kinesis, but more research for the best pattern is needed.

 ### 13. How much does this solution cost to run?
 ---